 Some Gmail users already have their photo or logo appear in the circle to the left of the sender’s name.
 Is this the same thing as BIMI?

 Gmail users can set up a personal Google account using their email address and upload a profile picture to their personal profile.
 This image then appears alongside personal email communications.
-This is different to BIMI, which authenticates logos having a registered trademark and is tied to a confirmed sending domain used for bulk business email communications.
+This is different from BIMI, which authenticates logos having a registered trademark and is tied to a confirmed sending domain used for bulk business email communications.

 Which companies already have BIMI?